bangmaple/HP-ZBook-G1-OpenCore/README.md

 - Fan control is working perfectly. 🦄

 - Support for multi-gesture touchpad such as 2,3,4-fingers. 👋

-### There is a small change that it will fail to load the touchpad kext so you will need to restart for sometimes to get it working.
-For me there is a 40% it will not be loading by booting up.

 - USB Ports are fully patched and ready to be used. ⌨️